fw-dev/useful_dashboard_info/README.md

     $ /usr/local/filewave/python/bin/pyvenv $HOME/extra-metrics
     $ source $HOME/extra-metrics/bin/activate

-Now your terminal prompt will change - the name of the virtual env should show up:
+Your terminal prompt changes - the name of the virtual env should show up:

     (extra-metrics) $ pip install filewave-extra-metrics

-Now the python package is installed; before completing configuration you need an API Key (and SSL certs)
+At this stage the python package for Extra Metrics is installed but not configured; before completing configuration you need an API Key (and SSL certs)

 ## Create & configure an Inventory API Key
 Extra Metrics should be configured with an Inventory API Key in order to access Inventory and create the inventory groups and queries.
+You will need the base64 text version of this API Key, which can be obtained from the Manage Administrators -> Application tokens dialog in the FileWave Administrator console.

 > Please create a unique access token (API Key) for the Extra Metrics module

+> Note: the extra-metrics-config command is created by installing the filewave-extra-metrics package; you will need the full path to this command if you are using sudo.

 Once you have the API key; use the following commands to configure the server properly (you need to re-run this if the DNS name or API key changes).